-Besides cooking, the writer is also a Barista with The Bulb Coffee, with 3 years experience in this part of the F&B industry.
+Besides cooking, the writer is also a Barista with The Bulb Coffee, with 3 years experience as a Barista.

 It’s amazing how the world begins to change through the eyes of a cup of coffee.